A Fire Service Guide to Preparing for a Line-of-Duty Death

 In Module One participants assess their own views and attitudes on key points that the training will cover.
 Throughout the training, the participants can compare these with some of the principles and procedures being suggested.
 The first module concludes with first-hand experiences of a chief and a family member whose stories set the stage for the rest of the day.

 Module Two focuses on the importance of pre-incident planning.
-It covers: 1) putting together a pre-incident plan for line-of-duty deaths and serious injuries; 2) maintaining up-to-date employee emergency contact information; and 3) knowing what benefits are available to survivors, including the Public Safety Officers’ Benefits and State and local support.
+It covers: 1) putting together a pre-incident plan for line-of-duty deaths and serious injuries; and 2) maintaining up-to-date employee emergency contact information.
 Class participants discuss ways to support the family immediately after the death, during the funeral planning and service, and long term.

 Module Three deals with notification of the survivors.
 It discusses the five basic principles of notification and lets the participants suggest ways to handle difficult situations.